-- Whether the organization is a new sponsor. - Whether the management plan demonstrates that the organization can only manage a limited number of day care homes. - Whether the organization operates the Program in a manner suggesting that it can only manage a limited number of day care homes.
+- Whether the organization is a new sponsor. - Whether the management plan demonstrates that the organization can only manage a limited number of sites. - Whether the organization operates the Program in a manner suggesting that it can only manage a limited number of sites.

-If TDA limits the number of day care homes the organization may sponsor, any increase to this limit must be approved by TDA in writing before it will be allowed to sponsor day care homes above the limit.
+If TDA limits the number of sites the organization may sponsor, any increase to this limit must be approved by TDA in writing, before it will be allowed to sponsor sites above the limit.